GnoxNahte/obsidian-auto-embed/README.md

 		- Space out Reddit embeds such that there aren't multiple embeds in your view
 		- Manually set the height by using options: `![h:240px](Reddit link)`
 	- **Spotify**: Only able to play 30 seconds of a song.
 Spotify only allows when the user is logged in to the browser, which isn't possible in Obsidian.
 	- **Twitter & YouTube**: Since [Obsidian supports it](https://help.obsidian.md/Editing+and+formatting/Embed+web+pages), I won't interfere with it.
 However, it means [options](#custom-options) isn't supported.
-I might be able to replace Obsidian's embeds with mine, but it'll only work in *Live Preview*, but not *Reading Mode*.
+I might be able to replace Obsidian's embeds with mine, but [options](#custom-options) will only work in *Live Preview*, but not *Reading Mode*.
 This makes an inconsistent user experience but if you want this feature, contact me / create a pull request.
 	- **Twitter / X**: Obsidian supports https://twitter.com but not https://x.com.
 This plugin just helps to embed X. If you replace Twitter with x, or vice versa, it'll lead to the same tweet/post.
 Usually when copying from the mobile app, it's X. When copying from the web, it's Twitter.

 Please [send any issues](https://github.com/GnoxNahte/obsidian-auto-embed/issues) you found!